-Chiara had been enraged when the Kapp government had annulled the minutes and the Constitution of the Weimar Assembly.
-Not for a moment had she believed their declaration for a republic and for the execution of the Versailly Peace Treaty.
+The Kapp government had annulled the minutes and the Constitution of the Weimar Assembly.
+Chiara was angry and did not trust them at all.
 In her heart, she was by Kathi’s and Max’ side, demonstrating against the putsch.
 Then there was the uprising in the Ruhr area, bloodily suppressed by Reichswehr and Free Corps troops.
 She had feared with Kathi for Max.
 Obviously, Germany was far from being a stable democracy in peace.
 Extremists from the Left and the Right struggled to overthrow the government, which in turn had lost credibility among its own people by giving right-wing troops a free hand.

 Disagreements among the Allies

-On May 19, 1920 Major General Allen was appointed as the American observer on the Rhineland High Commission.
+On May 19, 1920, Major General Allen was appointed as the American observer on the Rhineland High Commission.
 His mission to the Rhineland had become not only a military, but also a political one.
 For all his sympathy and compassion for France, Allen thought that French General Foch “might have lost sight of the general welfare for the coming years”, and that his “military attitude” to hold Germany down for years was wrong.
 For Allen, “team-work between the Allies was crucial, a great value to the world and to France in particular, that neither English nor American troops leave the Rhine now.”*

 At Christmas, Chiara and John met again with their German family.
 Chiara loved the coats Helene had made from uniform cloth.
 A ray of sunshine after a year of violence, putsches and attempted murders.
 Who knew what the next year would bring?
 Besides, the Allies were still negotiating the amount of reparations imposed on Germany.

-You know what Hindenburg and Ludendorff say, that the German army was defeated by a ‘stab in the back’.
-Now the republicans have to pay for defeat, occupation and reparations.
+You know what Hindenburg and Ludendorff say that the German army was defeated by a ‘stab in the back’.
+Now the republicans have to pay for defeat, occupation, and reparations.
 If we do manage soon to get our country back on its feet, the evil seed will sprout.”
 Kathi nodded.
 “It may sound weird to put one’s hopes on foreign troops in one’s country, yet I do hope that the American Forces will remain in Germany until the worst is behind us.
 You can mediate between hard stances and find a pragmatic solution.”

 John nodded.
 “I think Major General Allen would quite agree.
-He has deepest sympathies for France and understands its fears.
+He has the deepest sympathies for France and understands its fears.
 Germany is an overwhelming neighbor, its population is a lot bigger than France’s, and now that entire regions are devastated, France is thrown back economically for years.
 Therefore, France wants to hold Germany down for years to come.
 But that will only sow new hatred.
 Europe can only get back on its feet and thrive again, if we have peace at the Rhine.”